lotusengine/module/README.md

 Skeleton sample code to create a LotusEngine NodeJS module

-This contrived sample shows the creation of a module to check the validity of a number as well as it's range (min/max).
+This contrived sample shows the creation of a module to check the validity of a number as well as it's range (min/max) and also ensure it's an even number.
 The code exports a single function (defined as `main` in package.json) that accepts a `parameters` and `payload` options.

 ## Input fields